JordanWelsman/JordanWelsman/README.md

 ### Hi there 👋

+## My name is Jordan and I'm a student studying
+# Data Science & Analytics
+## at Bournemouth University!

 <!--
 **JordanWelsman/JordanWelsman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.